corbado/example-passkeys-php-symfony/README.md

 You can start your ngrok instance by typing `ngrok http 8000`.
 In your terminal you should see the following:
 ![image](https://user-images.githubusercontent.com/23581140/205919914-986f95ea-7c32-4501-a651-f47b16e3b2e2.png)

-Entering the url which is inside the red rectangle with `/ping` as path should now display "pong" as well since this ngrok url just forwards requests to your local instance.
+Entering the url which is inside the red rectangle with `/ping` as path (In our case `https://d15e-212-204-96-162.eu.ngrok.io/ping`) should now display "pong" as well since this ngrok url just forwards requests to your local instance.

 ### 2.4.
 Fill in your backend endpoints